 Leaving the hospital, I decided to walk along the side of the highway to Sunshine Housewares.
 It was about a quarter of a mile, taking me back toward the town center.
 Walking would save me another cab fare, of course, but I quickly realized that the highway wasn’t designed for pedestrians.

 Not only was there no sidewalk, but mostly I was walking in a slight trough, apparently designed to help rain water drain from the highway surface.
 It was full of rocks, some of them large, and there were times when I found it difficult to move along, but next to the trough was a row of spiny hedges.

-As I made my way along, I started calculating again whether we could afford to buy a car.
+As I made my way toward the store, I started calculating again whether we could afford to buy a car.

 Arriving finally, with some relief, at the parking lot of the store, I stopped and looked up at the sky.
 It was getting darker, and I could feel the air change.
 I started toward the front door, quickly accelerating to a sprint so I could get inside before the heavens opened.